minetest-mods-camp/arena_lib/DOCS.md

   }
 }
 ```
-and then we can easily access the `kill_leader` field whenever we want from every arena we have, via `theactualarena.kill_leader`, like when creating a function that returns the kill leader of a given arena.
+in doing so, we can easily access the `kill_leader` field whenever we want from every arena we have, via `ourarena.kill_leader`.
+E.g. when creating a function calculating the arena kill leader

 > Beware: you DO need to initialise your properties (whatever type) or it'll return an error

 ##### 2.4.1.1 Updating properties for old arenas
-If you decide to add a new property (temporary or not) to your mod but you had created a few arenas already, you need to update them manually by calling
-`arena_lib.update_properties("mymod")`
-right after `arena_lib.register_minigame(...)`.
-This has to be done manually because it'd be quite heavy to run a check on hypotetically very long strings whenever the server goes online for each mod relying on `arena_lib`.
-So just add it, run the server, shut it down when it's done loading, remove the call and then you're good to go.
+This is done automatically by arena_lib every time you change the properties declaration in `register_minigame`, so don't worry.
+Just, keep in mind that when a property is removed, it'll be removed from every arena, so if you're not sure about what you're doing, do a backup first.

 #### 2.4.2 Players properties
 These are a particular type of temporary properties, as they're attached to every player in the arena.
 Let's say you now want to keep track of how many kills a player does in a streak without dying.
 You just need to create a killstreak parameter, declaring it like so